 Properly Worded Agreements

 Each party must disclose all assets and debts.
 Omitting significant financial information is a sure way to have an invalid agreement.
-It’s best that a seasoned Las Vegas Prenuptial agreement attorney write the document.
+It’s best that a seasoned prenuptial agreement attorney draft the document.
 They know how to word the agreement so it stands up in court, if need be.
 Each agreement is different, but there are nuances that these attorneys use to better protect your assets.
 Beware of using a standard form from a legal supply source.
 Skimping on legal counsel for your agreement could cost you big time later.

 Adequate Time Period